-Under the False Claims Act, it is a federal offense to submit any “false or fraudulent” claim under Medicare, Medicaid, Tricare or the DOL healthcare benefit program.
-The False Claims Act imposes criminal penalties for intentional violations, and civil penalties for unintentional billing and coding errors.
-These penalties apply on a “per claim” basis, which means that providers can face inordinate fines and damages in many cases.
+Under the False Claims Act, it is a federal offense to submit any “false or fraudulent” claim under Medicare, Medicaid, Tricare, or the DOL healthcare benefit program.
+The False Claims Act imposes criminal penalties for intentional violations and civil penalties for unintentional billing and coding errors.
+These False Claims Act penalties apply on a “per claim” basis, which means that providers can face inordinate fines and damages in many cases.

 5. Billing for Medically-Unnecessary Services, Supplies, or Equipment

-Billing for medically-unnecessary services, supplies or equipment is a common issue in federal healthcare fraud investigations.
+Billing for medically-unnecessary services, supplies, or equipment is a common issue in federal healthcare fraud investigations.
 Under Medicare, Medicaid, Tricare, and DOL billing regulations, the government – not the billing healthcare provider – determines what constitutes “medical necessity.”
-This means that providers can not only find themselves being second-guessed, but that they can often face penalties based upon federal agents’ subjective determination of medical necessity.
+This means that health care providers can not only find themselves being second-guessed but that they can often face penalties based on federal agents’ subjective determination of medical necessity.

 6. Billing for Services, Supplies, or Equipment Not Provided

 Billing for services, supplies, or equipment not provided is another common allegation against healthcare providers, especially those with busy practices.
 Whether due to oversights, clerical mistakes, or coding errors, these violations should not subject providers to practice or business-threatening penalties.